The 20 Best Dustin Hoffman Movies Ranked

 "Tootsie" follows the accomplished actor Michael Dorsey (Hoffman), who is unable to find his next role.
 Michael has earned the reputation of being difficult to work with, yet he is desperate for any role he can get.
 After he learns that the daytime soap opera "Southwest General" is adding new cast members, Michael decides to audition.
 He disguises himself as a woman to play the nurse Emily Kimberly.
 To his surprise, he is hired as a recurring cast member on the show.
 Everyone assumes Michael is a woman while he is at work.

-Michael recognizes the sexism within the show's scripts.
+Michael recognizes the misogyny within the show's scripts.
 Instead of adhering to the lines he is given, Michael reinvents the character of Emily as a confident, spunky supporter of the women's liberation movement.
 While this disturbs the show's producers, fans of "Southwest General" love the new direction.
 Michael discovers that he has inspired change within the industry.

 2. Rain Man